Master's & doctoral degrees

 No. You must apply for admission and provide written approval from the other university that you may continue with your studies at Unisa using the same research topic and proposal.
 The fact that your proposal was accepted at another university does not mean that Unisa will accept the proposal.

-If you receive your result before the closing date for registrations, you can add the dissertation to your current registration.
+If you receive your result before the closing date for registrations, you can add the mini-dissertation to your current registration.
 If registrations have already closed, however, you will have to wait for the next registration period (normally from January to March).
 You will have full access to the Library and to your supervisor until registrations re-open for the next academic year.
 If you experience problems at the Library, please contact the Master's and Doctoral Administration Support Section (mandd@unisa.ac.za) for assistance.

 Students with disabilities